aaroneaton/better-yourls/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.0.5 =
+* This is a bugfix release that is recommended for all users.

 = 1.0.1 =
 * This fixes a small bug that could lead to your URL reporting as "Auto Draft" in the URLs admin.